dm999/powerslideremake/readme.md

 ### Multiplayer ###
 "Powerslide remake" supports multiplayer game through web server.
-To run multiplayer game web server should be deployed on mostly powerfull PC of a local network or on a global virtual/physical server with public IP adress.
+To run multiplayer game web server should be deployed on most powerful PC of a local network or on a global virtual/physical server with public IP address.
 Prebuilt web server available in /Downloads section ([multislider-08.zip](https://bitbucket.org/dm_999/powerslideremake/downloads/multislider-0.8.zip)).
 To start web server command should be executed: (windows: multislider-0.8/bin/multislider.bat 192.168.1.1, linux: ./multislider-0.8/bin/multislider 192.168.1.1) - IP should be adjusted.
-Ports are being used by multiplayer client: TCP:8800(outbound) - lobby, UDP:8800 (outbound) - list of rooms, 8700 (outbound) - race data.
+The following ports are used by multiplayer client: TCP:8800(outbound) - lobby, UDP:8800 (outbound) - list of rooms, 8700 (outbound) - race data.
 Both TCP & UDP inbound ports are randomly set.
-Before start multiplayer game make sure there are no limitations in firewall for executable (PowerslideRemake.exe) to create network connections and there are no ports being blacklisted in router/proxy.
+Before starting a multiplayer game make sure there are no limitations in firewall for executable files (PowerslideRemake.exe) to create network connections and there are no ports being blacklisted in router/proxy.
-In case of issues there are several actions could be performed:
+In case of issues there are several actions that could be performed:
 1. Ping server and make sure respond is correct.
 2. Run client and try to create room.
-Make sure Lobby UI has been appeared.
-After UI has been drawn open command line and list opened ports for application (windows: run cmd as administrator and execute: netstat -bna | find "PowerslideRemake") - there should be 1 connection listed (TCP).
+Make sure Lobby UI has appeared.
+After UI has been drawn, open command line and list opened ports for application (windows: run cmd as administrator and execute: netstat -bna | find "PowerslideRemake") - there should be 1 connection listed (TCP).
 3. Invite your friend into created room and start race.
 After race has been started list opened ports again - there should be 2 connections opened (TCP, UDP).

 ### License ###